 As a proud Hornet Nation, we offer 16 varsity high school sports and 10 competitive sports for middle school students.

 Our fine arts program provides students with opportunities to experience both the visual and performing arts with various performing opportunities throughout the school year.
 Students’ unique and creative thinking is fostered to develop knowledgeable, self-disciplined, inquiring and motivated individuals.
 Band and choir programs begin in sixth grade.
 Students can audition for marching band as early as eighth grade.
 Our high school choir performed at New York City’s Carnegie Hall in both 2014 and 2016.
 The theater program presents both an annual fall play and spring musical.
+Our high school marching band has been invited to perform in Harbin, China in 2020.

 Due to our rapid growth, many of the district's buildings are over capacity: